ROYSAVAR/ROYSAVAR/README.md

   ---

-  ### **Software Engineer Intern at Marelli - (January 2025 – Present)**
+## Software Engineer Intern at Marelli — *(January 2025 – Present)*

-•	Designed, developed, and deployed a new internal application using C#, .NET, and Vue.js.
+- Designed, developed, and deployed a new internal application using **C#**, **.NET**, and **Vue.js**.
-•	Maintained and optimized existing systems to ensure high performance, scalability, and reliability.
+- Maintained and optimized existing systems to ensure high performance, scalability, and reliability.
-•	Collaborated with cross-functional teams to identify, debug, and resolve software issues efficiently.
+- Collaborated with cross-functional teams to identify, debug, and resolve software issues efficiently.
-•	Wrote clean, maintainable, and well-documented code following industry best practices.
+- Wrote clean, maintainable, and well-documented code following industry best practices.
-•	Utilized SQL Server for efficient database management and query optimization.
+- Utilized **SQL Server** for efficient database management and query optimization.
-• Migrated source control and project management workflows from Team Foundation Server (TFS) to Azure DevOps Services, enabling cloud-based collaboration, streamlined CI/CD pipelines, and modern DevOps practices.
+- Migrated source control and project management workflows from **TFS** to **Azure DevOps Services**, enabling cloud-based collaboration, streamlined CI/CD pipelines, and modern DevOps practices.

+---

- ### **Finalist – Draper Data Science Business Plan Competition at The University of Texas at San Antonio (UTSA) - (April 2025)**
+## Finalist – Draper Data Science Business Plan Competition at UTSA — *(April 2025)*

-• Selected as one of the top 8 finalist teams across North America.
+- Selected as one of the **top 8 finalist teams across North America**.
-• Represented Universidad Panamericana (campus Aguascalientes) alongside a multidisciplinary team.
+- Represented **Universidad Panamericana (campus Aguascalientes)** alongside a multidisciplinary team.
-• Presented ClinikIA, a medical management platform powered by Augmented AI.
+- Presented **ClinikIA**, a medical management platform powered by Augmented AI.
-• Recognized for innovation in artificial intelligence applied to healthcare.
+- Recognized for innovation in artificial intelligence applied to healthcare.
-• Honored to pitch in front of industry leaders and compete in an international startup-focused event.
+- Honored to pitch in front of industry leaders and compete in an international startup-focused event.

   ---

   ###  **Projects**